 I need to realize that just because being dirty makes me uncomfortable doesn’t mean it makes her uncomfortable.
-Allowing her to be free to do what makes her happy and be independent will go a long way in preventing her from having tantrums due to feelings of frustration.
+Allowing her to be free to do what makes her happy and be independent will go a long way in preventing her from having tantrums fueled by feelings of frustration.

-Probably the number one reason for a toddler tantrum is them just trying to get our attention.
+One of the most common reasons for a toddler tantrum is them just trying to get our attention.
 I know in my case, it’s 95% of the reason Lily has tantrums.
 She hates when I am on my computer because that means I am not playing with her.
-So every time I sit down to work she starts crying, stomping and freaking out.
+So every time I sit down to work she starts crying, stomping, and freaking out.

-How can we prevent attention seeking tantrums?
+How can we prevent attention-seeking tantrums?
 We have to spend quality time with our children.
-The time where we are actively engaged and tuned in and not multitasking or on our phones.
+The time when we are actively engaged and tuned in and not multitasking or on our phones.

-One of the best things we can do to teach our toddler by example is limit how often we tell them no. There is nothing more frustrating or discouraging to a toddler trying to explore their surroundings than to constantly be told to stop what they are doing.
+One of the best things we can do to teach our toddlers by example is to limit how often we tell them no. There is nothing more frustrating or discouraging to a toddler trying to explore their surroundings and constantly being told to stop what they are doing.
 Not to mention we are creating little “no” monsters who are going to scream that word to us over and over as soon as they are able.

 I am really bad at this and find the word “no” slipping out of my mouth all the time.
 Some days I feel like that’s all I say to my daughter over and over again.
 Something that has helped me is to remind myself every morning to watch out for how often I say no to Lily.